Normalize Scroll Left for Right-to-Left

 function getNormalizedScrollLeft(element: HTMLElement, direction: 'rtl' | 'ltr'): number;

-property of an element.
+You can use this method to get the normalized scrollLeft property of an element.
 You should explicitly pass the direction for the following reasons:

 - Querying the

-is expensive and might cause a reflow. - The behavior shouldn't be changed when direction is
+getComputedStyleis expensive and might cause a reflow. - The behavior shouldn't be changed when direction is

-on the server.
-Otherwise, it will mimic the behavior of WebKit
+The output is NaN on the server.
+Otherwise, it will mimic the behavior of WebKit as it's the esiest to work with.

 import { getNormalizedScrollLeft } from 'normalize-scroll-left';